 “In study after study, sleep researchers have found that good sleep sets up the brain for positive feelings,” writes William C. Dement, MD, PhD, professor and chief of the Stanford University Division of Sleep, in The Promise of Sleep.
 “When we don’t have enough sleep, we have a sour view of circumstances: We are more easily frustrated, less happy, short-tempered, less vital.”

 Sleep plays an important role in the endocrine system, which regulates hormones in the bloodstream.
-While sleeping, the body attempts to repair damage done by stress and prepares us to handle new stresses coming our way.
+While sleeping, the body attempts to repair the damage done by stress and prepares us to handle new stresses coming our way.

 During sleep, levels of the stress hormone cortisol decrease and we secrete more growth hormone (a key tissue-repair substance).
 Without enough sleep, cortisol can remain elevated, keeping the body in a state of alertness and driving up blood pressure, which increases the risk of heart attack and stroke.